PARTICIPANTS: Elected Adults

 WHEN: Varies by activity.

-FOR INFORMATION & SCHEDULE: Reverend Joseph Garabedian, Pastor (Teaching Elder), Elizabeth Aynilian, Clerk of the Session
+FOR INFORMATION & SCHEDULE: Reverend Joseph Garabedian, Pastor (Teaching Elder), Berge Tombalakian, Clerk of the Session

 As a Presbyterian Church, the Armenian Presbyterian Church spiritual leadership rests with the Session.
 The Session is made up of a Teaching Elder (Rev. Garabedian) and Ruling Elders.
 Our By-laws state that this group of individuals is “charged with the governance and oversight of all aspects – spiritual and temporal – of the Church”.
 The Session also serves as a liaison with the Presbytery of the Palisades.